Many pictures, page will load slowly

 with antifreeze, and scraped off the the protruding fungus.

 I wrote this in the summer of 2006 The situation has become much worse.
-One originally effected board is now rotted extensively on the end shown in the October '05 picture with the red arrow.
-The fungus has spread extensively, and over half of the area of the boards have this fungus growing on (out of) them.
+One originally effected board is now rotted severely on the end shown in the October '05 picture with the red arrow.
+The fungus has spread extensively.
+Over half of the area of all boards have this fungus growing on (out of) them.
 I have scraped off the protruding growths and soaked all the boards in antifreeze as recommended on this web page.
-Some of the protruding growths are 1" thick and 6" long First comments, written in October 2005 The two in the following illustrations are the only boards affected by fungus.
+Some of the protruding growths are 1" thick and 6" long The first comments were written in October 2005 The two cross members in the following illustrations have been affected by fungus.
 You can see from the ones in the background of the first picture what the rest of the boards look like.
-The the board in this first picture has grown some kind of fungus or lichen.
+The board in this first picture has grown some kind of fungus or lichen.
 The board also seems to be splitting much worse than the unaffected boards.
 I cleaned it off once and treated it with a fungicide.
 Does anybody know what's causing this, and how I can stop it?

 There is another kind of fungus/lichen growing on a second board.
 Below are pictures of the two sides of the same board.